kirstin/kirstinheidler.co.uk/_posts/2026-09-07-what-we-do-not-mourn-we-try-to-fix.md

 ---
 layout: page-fullwidth
 title: "What we do not Mourn, We try to Fix "
-subheadline: "An Essay of the need for Grief and Mourning"
+subheadline: "An Essay on the need for grief and mourning"
-meta_teaser: ""
+meta_teaser: "What if our impulse to fix what hurts is sometimes an attempt to escape our own pain?
+An essay on grief, mourning, powerlessness, and finding freedom to act from wisdom and love."
-teaser: ""
+teaser: "When something hurts, we often want to make something different.
+We want the other person to understand, the relationship to change, the injustice to end.
+But sometimes our attempts to fix what is outside of us are also attempts to escape what is happening inside us.
+What might become possible if, instead, we allowed ourselves to mourn what is?"
 header:
     image: HeaderRootsAndPath.jpg
     background-color: "#262930"